 Iodine deficiency in babies and children

-In Australia, studies conducted over the last decade in Victoria and New South Wales (where approximately 60 per cent of the Australian population lives) indicate the presence of mild-to-moderate iodine deficiency in all groups tested.
+In Australia, studies conducted over the last decade in Victoria and New South Wales indicate the presence of mild-to-moderate iodine deficiency in all groups tested.
 Western Australia and Queensland appear to have adequate intakes, while South Australia is borderline.

 Bread fortified with iodised salt can provide enough iodine to avoid low thyroid activity for most people, without the need to add iodised salt to their diet.
 Salt contributes to hypertension (high blood pressure) and there are efforts globally to encourage people to eat less salt by avoiding adding salt in cooking and at the table.

 The recommended daily intake (RDI) for iodine depends on your age and life stage.
-The amount we need is very small (around one teaspoonful over a lifetime for most adults) when compared to other nutrients and is measured in micrograms (mcg, or µg):
+The amount we need is very small (around one teaspoonful over a lifetime for most adults) when compared to other nutrients.

-- Pregnancy and breastfeeding – 220µg and 270µg respectively.
+- during pregnancy and breastfeeding – 220 mcg and 270 mcg respectively.

 Iodine intake in Australia has dropped

-Low dietary levels of iodine were thought to be a problem in the past or in developing countries only.
+In the past, low dietary levels of iodine were thought to be a problem only in developing countries.
 However, some researchers suspect that iodine intake levels in Australia have dropped considerably, perhaps by as much as half, over the past few decades.
-Ongoing research is underway to look at the problem and what might be done about it.
+Ongoing research is looking at the problem and what might be done about it.

 Some reasons for low iodine intake may include:

-- Consuming most of our salt in processed foods as manufactures do not used iodised salt in processed foods (and, until recently, in bread)
+- consuming most of our salt in processed foods, as manufacturers do not use iodised salt in processed foods (except recently, in bread)

 How to get enough iodine in your diet